ankaAR/bestiario5e/_creatures/olhydra.md

 ***Multiataque.*** Olhydra makes two slam attacks or two water jet attacks.

 ***Slam.*** Melee Weapon Attack: +11 al ataque, alcance 10 pies, un objetivo.
-Impacto: 21 (3d10 + 5) bludgeoning damage, and the target is grappled (escape DC 19).
+Impacto: 21 (3d10 + 5) puntos de daño contundente, and the target is grappled (escape DC 19).
 Olhydra can grapple up to four targets.
 When Olhydra moves, all creatures she is grappling move with her.

 ***Water Jet.*** Ranged Weapon Attack: +12 to hit, range 120 pies, un objetivo.
-Impacto: 21 (6d6) bludgeoning damage, and the target is knocked prone if it fails a DC 19 Strength saving throw.
+Impacto: 21 (6d6) puntos de daño contundente, and the target is knocked prone if it fails a DC 19 Strength saving throw.

 ***Summon Elementals (1/Day).*** Olhydra summons up to three water elementals and loses 30 hit points for each elemental she summons.
 Summoned elementals have maximum hit points, appear within 100 feet of Olhydra, and disappear if Olhydra is reduced to 0 hit points.